-bSlave enables the slave mode (PCM clock and FS clock are inputs). pI2CMaster is a pointer to an I2C master object (0 if no I2C DAC initialization is required). ucI2CAddress is the I2C slave address of the DAC (0 for auto probing the addresses 0x4C and 0x4D).
-DeviceMode selects, which transfer direction will be used, with this supported values:
+bSlave enables the slave mode (PCM clock and FS clock are inputs). pI2CMaster is a pointer to an I2C master object (0 if no I2C DAC initialization is required). ucI2CAddress is the I2C slave address of the DAC (0 for auto probing the addresses 0x4C, 0x4D and 0x1A).
+DeviceMode selects, which transfer direction will be used, with these supported values:

-- DeviceModeTXOnly (output) - DeviceModeRXOnly (input)
+- DeviceModeTXOnly (output)

+- DeviceModeRXOnly (input)

+- DeviceModeTXRX (output and input)